wizzeh/openrouter_api/README.md

 ### Example Usage

-Below is a minimal example that creates a client, configures it with the API key, and sends a simple chat completion request.
+Below is a minimal example that creates a client, configures it with the API key, and sends a chat completion request with structured output enabled.
+You can also optionally pass tool calling instructions if you want the model to invoke external functions.

 ```rust
 use openrouter_api::{